Classic Nanaimo Bars (A No-Bake Canadian Dessert)

 -

-While the second layer is chilling, melt the semisweet chocolate and 2 teaspoons butter together over low heat.
+Melt the semisweet chocolate and 2 teaspoons butter together over low heat.

 -

-Spread over the chilled bars.
+Spread over the chilled layer two.

 -

-Let the chocolate set before cutting into squares.
+Chill to set before cutting into squares.